Rhythm Is a Dancer: Composition

 "Rhythm Is a Dancer" features vocals by Thea Austin, and the 7-inch version features a rap verse by Turbo B.

-According to Miz hit. tubes, a book which analyses the French pop charts, "This discotheque song alternates female singing in the chorus with fluid, set black male raps in the verses.
+According to Muz hit.tubes, a book which analyses the French pop charts, "This discotheque song alternates female singing in the chorus with fluid, set black male raps in the verses.
 These are tinted with a resonant sonority, which gives them an astonishingly melancholic softness, for a dance hit.
 That gives the whole track a particular colour, almost nostalgia."

 The spoken-word passage on the album version (not the 7-inch version) is a slightly modified version of the following lines from an essay by John Perry Barlow called "Being in Nothingness: Virtual Reality and the Pioneers of Cyberspace" and were performed by studio engineer Daniel Iribarren.

 How very like the future this place might be: a tiny world just big enough to support the cubicle of one Knowledge Worker.
 I feel a wave of loneliness and head back down.
 But I'm going too fast.
 I plunge right on through the office floor and into the bottomless indigo below.
 Suddenly I can't remember how to stop and turn around.
 Do I point behind myself?
 Do I have to turn around before I can point?
 I flip into brain fugue.

 The song was originally released as a bonus track on The Madman's Return CD, and did not appear on the initial vinyl release.
 The spoken-word passage was replaced with a rap by Turbo B when it was decided that the song would be released as the second single off the album.

 Turbo B's rap contains what one critic called the worst lyrics of all time, "I'm serious as cancer when I say rhythm is a dancer".
 The original album version of the song did not contain the line, which is found on the more widely known 7-inch version edit of the song that was later added to the album.
 The immediate reaction of Turbo B when presented with the line was reportedly 'No way am I singing that shit!'
 Although Snap! were criticized for the line and Turbo B later stated he hated it, the line had been used in hip hop music since the late 1980s and earlier it was heard in James Brown's 1975 re-recording of Sex Machine, with Brown riffing "I'm serious as cancer, Jack.
 I'm more direct than a heart attack".

 "Rhythm Is a Dancer" contains the hook/riff sample from the 1984 song "Automan" by Newcleus, written in the key of A minor with a tempo of 124 beats per minute in common time.
 The song follows a chord progression of F–G–Am, and the vocals span from A_{3} to C_{5}.
 The bassline groove repeats an A-F-G-A pattern with anticipation quavers.
 During the rap break the music hangs on Am/A chord/bass combination.